-Prof. Dr. Albrecht Riethmüller (Member of the Academy of Sciences and Literature, Mainz and of the Leopoldina – National Academy of Sciences) is Professor at the Seminar for Musical Sciences at the Free University Berlin, Chair of the Commission for Musical Sciences and is representing the Union at the All European Academies (ALLEA), the European affiliation of scientific academies.
+Prof. Dr Susanne Albers (Member of the Academy of Sciences and Literature, Mainz and of the Leopoldina – National Academy of Sciences) is Professor at the Seminar for Algorithms and Complexity at the Technical University Munich and is representing the Union at the All European Academies (ALLEA), the European affiliation of scientific academies.

 ALLEA has been founded in 1994 and is situated at the Berlin-Brandenburg Academy since 2012.
 It is promoting the cooperation between its member academies, is regularly editing opinions to current and important questions of science and science policy, the one of which have been elaborated in working groups operating beyond borders and disciplines.
 With its political work ALLEA is contributing to the improvement of the framework conditions for science and research in Europe.

 In her position as delegate of the Union Prof. Dr. med.
 Grüters-Kieslich attends several meetings of the Executive Board of ALLEA and the General Assemblies of ALLEA and is regularly reporting to the Union about the contents and results of these meetings and assemblies.